abedurftig/tdb-service/README.md

 The _Test Dashboard Service_ is a `Spring Boot` application which let's you upload the test results of your projects.
 Currently only the Junit 4 XML files are supported.
 The results will be stored and the service then provides a REST API documented with `Swagger` to read the data again.

 The [Test Dashboard](https://tdb-app.herokuapp.com) is a client.
 It retrieves the test run data for your projects and displays diagrams visualizing your tests.
+Checkout the repository also here at [GitHub](https://github.com/abedurftig/tdb-service).

 To checkout the current API head over to the [Swagger UI](https://tdb-service.herokuapp.com/api/swagger-ui.html).